rbmk-project/dnscore/README.md

 See [example_resolver_test.go](example_resolver_test.go) for a complete example.

+See also [internal/cmd/lookup/main.go](internal/cmd/lookup/main.go) for a simple command line tool that demonstrates how to use the `*dnscore.Resolver` API.

 ### Low-Level Transport

 The `*dnscore.Transport` API provides granular control over DNS queries and responses.